kurtosis-tech/agentgpt-package/README.md

 ## Docker Image Note

 Currently this project is working with a self published image at `h4ck3rk3y/agentgpt`.
-If you have the `agentGPT` repo cloned locally and want to use that; do the following instead from inside the `agentGPT` repository -
+If you have the `agentGPT` repo cloned locally, do the following instead from inside the `agentGPT` repository:

 ```bash
 docker build -t IMAGE_NAME .